Spirit Rock Meditation Center: Organization

+Spirit Rock teachers include Sylvia Boorstein, Gil Fronsdal, Jack Kornfield, and Phillip Moffit.

 Collaborations

-A number of Spirit Rock teachers also offer their teachings, or serve on Boards of Directors, at other meditation centers including East Bay Meditation Center in Oakland, California, the Modesto Almond Blossom Sangha in Modesto, California, Insight Meditation Society in Barre, Massachusetts, Insight Meditation Center in Redwood City, California, Mountain Stream Meditation Center in Nevada City, California, and elsewhere.
+A number of Spirit Rock teachers also offer their teachings, or serve on Boards of Directors, at other meditation centers, including the East Bay Meditation Center in Oakland, California, the Modesto Almond Blossom Sangha in Modesto, California, the Insight Meditation Society in Barre, Massachusetts, the Insight Meditation Center in Redwood City, California, the Mountain Stream Meditation Center in Nevada City, California.